qwx9/strangepg/README.md

 Note that the language is admittedly cumbersome for this purpose and is not final.

-## Loading tags from CSV files
+## <a name="csv"></a>Loading tags from CSV files

-CSV files can be loaded at start up or at runtime to feed or modify tags for existing nodes.
+CSV files can be loaded at start up with the '-c' flag or at runtime to feed or modify tags for existing nodes.
+The '-c' flag may be used multiple times to load more than one CSV file at startup.
 The first column is always reserved for node labels, and all subsequent columns are tags values.
 The first line must be a header specifying a tag name for each column.